canonical/matter-docs/how-to/matter-and-thread-on-ubuntu.md

 Matter application.
 The Matter app communicates with OTBR Agent via the DBus Message Bus.

 Similar to Machine A, set up and configure OTBR by following: {doc}`/how-to/otbr-on-ubuntu`.

+On Machine B, connecting the `avahi-control` interface isn't required as this OTBR Agent's DNS-SD registration isn't needed.

-However, this time, we don't form a new Thread network.
+Note that we do not form a Thread network on Machine B.

 ## 3. Run Matter Application on Machine B